Hong Kong warns removing U.S. special status is a 'double-edged sword'

 Beijing says the new legislation, likely to come into force before September, will tackle secession, subversion, terrorism and foreign interference in the city.
 It could see Chinese intelligence agencies set up bases in Hong Kong.

-Riot police fired pepper pellets this week to disperse thousands of protesters in the city’s first major unrest since anti-government demonstrations paralysed it for months last year, and after the coronavirus dampened fervour this year.
+Riot police fired pepper pellets this week to disperse thousands of protesters in the city’s first major unrest since anti-government demonstrations paralysed it for months last year.
+There had been a lull in the agitation partly as a result of the coronavirus outbreak earlier this year.

-Hong Kong's Hang Seng index .HSI, which has lost about 3% after the news of the security legislation, was down 0.711% in the early afternoon.
+Chinese authorities and Hong Kong’s government say the legislation poses no threat to the city’s autonomy and the interests of foreign investors would be preserved.

+Reacting to U.S. efforts to call a U.N.
+Security Council meeting over Hong Kong, China’s foreign ministry reiterated on Friday that Hong Kong was an internal affair and no country had the right to interfere.
+It said China has lodged solemn representations to countries condemning its plans and was determined to take countermeasures against any U.S. actions.

 Trump’s top economic adviser, Larry Kudlow, warned that Hong Kong, which has enjoyed special privileges under U.S. law on the basis of its high degree of autonomy from Beijing, may now need to be treated like China on trade and other financial matters.